Arif-Hosen/royal-dental-clinic-a-10/README.md

 ### site bullet point
-* this is react app
+* This is react app
-* dental clinic site
+* Built a dental clinic website where users could see all kinds of dental services
-* react, react-bootstrap
+* A user could see detailed information of services after clicking the details button if the user’s had the login
-* firebase authentication
+* A user has not logged in, he will go to the login page after clicking the details button
-* react-router
+* Technology:  React, React-Router, React-Bootstrap, Firebase Authentication (email & password, google sign In), Vanilla CSS